muhdusmaniqbal/ict171-cloud-server-project/docs/project-documentation.md

 Insert your website HTML into the new file and save it:

-When editing a file in the terminal using nano, you must manually save your changes and exit the editor.
-Here is how the shortcut sequence works:
+### Saving and Exiting Nano (Ctrl + X, Y, Enter)

+When editing files using the `nano` editor, follow these steps to save your changes:

-1. Press Ctrl + X
+1. Press **Ctrl + X**

-This tells nano that you want to exit the editor.
+   This tells nano you want to exit the editor.

-If you have made changes, nano will ask:

-Save modified buffer (ANSWERING "No" WILL DESTROY CHANGES)?

-2. Press Y
+2. Press **Y**

-This means Yes, save my changes.

-Pressing Y confirms that you want the file to be written to disk.
+   This confirms that you want to **save** the changes you made.

-3. Press Enter
+3. Press **Enter**

-Nano will then ask:

-File Name to Write: filename

-Pressing Enter accepts the existing filename and finishes the save.
+   This accepts the current filename and finishes the save process.

-After pressing Enter, nano closes, and you return to the terminal.
+After pressing Enter, nano will close, and you will return to the terminal with your changes saved.

 Test the site using the public IP:
 ```